-Shopify Inc (NYSE: SHOP) 2020 Financial Results: Revenue Almost Doubles For the Year
+Shopify Inc (NYSE: SHOP) 2021 First-Quarter Financial Results: Strong Revenue Growth Continues

 Shopify Inc (NYSE: SHOP) is one of the US stocks handpicked for our Investing in 2021: 9 Stocks to Consider Buying for the New Year report.

-The global commerce company just released a strong set of financial results for the first quarter ended 31 March 2021.
+The global commerce company released another strong set of financial results for the first quarter ended 31 March 2021.
 This is following a stellar 2020, where total revenue grew 86% year-on-year.

-Let’s take a look at how Shopify managed to boost its revenue and what its future looks like post-pandemic.
+Right now, let’s take a look at how Shopify performed in its latest quarter and what its future holds post-pandemic.

 Shopify’s total revenue can be broken down into two parts, one is subscription solutions and the other is merchant solutions.